isomerpages/moh-vaccinegov/pages/faq.md

 							<label for="question-1-6" class="tab-label">How do I register to receive Sinovac-CoronaVac?</label>
 						<div class="tab-content">
 							<p>We strongly recommend that you receive the mRNA or Novavax/Nuvaxovid vaccines for your COVID-19 vaccinations in view of the lower efficacy of the Sinovac-CoronaVac vaccine.<br><br>
 								Should you choose to receive the Sinovac-CoronaVac vaccine instead, you may do so at selected participating Public Health Preparedness Clinics (PHPCs) offering the vaccine.
 Please call the clinic beforehand to make an appointment.
-Please visit https://gowhere.gov.sg/vaccine for a list of the PHPCs offering the vaccine.<br><br>
+Please visit <a href="https://gowhere.gov.sg/vaccine"> https://gowhere.gov.sg/vaccine</a> for a list of the PHPCs offering the vaccine.<br><br>
 								You should receive four doses of the Sinovac-CoronaVac vaccine to achieve minimum protection.<br><br>
 If you are medically ineligible for the mRNA and Novavax/Nuvaxovid vaccines, and were previously invited to receive the Sinovac-CoronaVac vaccine under a special public health programme, please follow the instructions in your SMS invitation to continue with the regime.<br><br>
 	</p>